worldveil/musical_mel_transform_torch/README.md

 * For a transform with the exact number of features, `torchaudio` transform has ~1.5x as many features from 1khz and up
 * But if we're willing to spend a few more features, an optimized `MusicalMelTransform` with passthrough @ 5khz to let the FFT bins come through "covers" the torchaudio mel transform pretty much everywhere!

-> ⚠️ It's important to remember all mel features are derivative of the FFT!
-If you're working with an FFT of size 128 or whatever, this package won't work miracles!
+> ⚠️ It's important to remember all musical mel pitch features are derivative of the FFT!
+If you're working with an FFT of size 128 or whatever, this package won't work miracles.
 Your resolution on low end will still be shit.
 I wouldn't use this package below FFT size of 512, tbh.
 But by cleverly assigning those FFT bins you do have, this package is a way to "stretch" the resolution you do have to make discrimination on the low end easier via smoothing interpolation.
-And as frequency rises, the features you'll get will be at western musical notes.

 ### ONNX Compatibility

-`MusicalMelTransform` also uses a nice [convolutional FFT](src/musical_mel_transform/conv_fft.py) to apply the FFT in a way that is ONNX export compatible, if that is important to you.
+`MusicalMelTransform` can optionally use a nice [convolutional FFT](src/musical_mel_transform/conv_fft.py) to apply the FFT in a way that is ONNX export compatible (`use_conv_fft=True`), if that is important to you.

 If not, just stick with the torch native FFT - it is faster.
+See the performance section below or run the demo to calculate the performance hit for your system.

+Note that you will see a speed up in other parts of your network by running in ONNX, so taking the hit on a convolutional FFT vs native FFT might be totally okay because the rest of your network savings are substantial just by virtue of doing inference in C++/ONNX.

 ## Usage example